chicken-teriyaki-cup-rice/eb808/README.md

 # eb808

-eb808 is a Python Web Framework built for learning purposes.
-It is a WSGI framework and can be used with any WSGI application server such as Gunicorn.
+eb808 is a simple and user-friendly Python web framework designed for educational purposes.
+Built on the WSGI standard, it seamlessly integrates with popular application servers such as Gunicorn, making it easy to deploy and scale your web applications.
+Whether you're a beginner or an experienced developer, eb808 offers the flexibility and functionality to bring your ideas to life.

 ## Quick Start